What we do

-Our core role is summarised in our statement of purpose:
+Our principal role is summarised in our statement of purpose:

 To promote improvements in policing to make everyone safer.

 The public want the police to succeed in their duty to keep people safe and secure.
 It is in the public interest that the quality of policing in England, Wales and Northern Ireland keeps improving.

 At HMIC, we inspect, monitor and report on the efficiency and effectiveness of police forces and policing activity with the aim of encouraging improvement.

 By providing accessible information on the performance of forces, we allow their public, and peers, to see how they are doing.
 This will place pressure on those forces requiring improvement in aspects of policing to raise their game.

 We will always try to see policing through the public’s eyes.
 We will use consumer ‘watchdog’ tactics, such as mystery shopping, and ask the public, in surveys, what they think about policing and where they want to see improvements.

 Our reports are clear, jargon-free, accessible, measured, objective, statistically reliable and authoritative.